A Family Road Trip Across Pennsylvania’s Route 6: Tunkhannock to Kane (Brought to You by the Route 6 Alliance)

 While this trail is nice, if you’ve already done the Turkey Path in Leonard Harrison State Park and are running short on time, check out the Barbour Rock Trail.
 This 1.5 mile, handicap-accessible trail, takes you to what might be the best overlook in all of the Pennsylvania Grand Canyon.

 If you’ve spent the entire day exploring the area around the Pennsylvania Grand Canyon, head back into Wellsboro and spend the night at the Penn Wells Hotel and Lodge.
 This hotel offers a wide variety of rooms, some of which accept pets (Reservations with pets can only be made by calling the hotel.)
+You can read reviews of Wellsboro hotels on TripAdvisor.

 Whether you spent the night in Wellsboro or not, the Pennsylvania Lumber Museum is a great place for visitors to stop along Route 6.
 This museum reopened in early 2015 after undergoing a major renovation and does an excellent job telling the story of Pennsylvania’s lumber industry.